Lab Setup for Microsoft Exam Azure AZ-900

 #you can configure the shell to use default VMs, groups, etc to work with while commanding

-az vmss crete --help
+az vmss create --help

 #vmss stands for Virtual Machine Scale Set